worseTyler/MarkdownBlogs/2019/09/check-for-null-not-null/index.md

-## Determine Which Mechanism Is Most Effective to Check for Null or Not Null
+## Determine Which Mechanism Is Most Effective to Check for Null
+#
 It turns out there are numerous ways to check for null or not null, which begs the questions, which should you use?

 Not surprisingly, it depends.